benmvp/slides/md/2016-es6-developer-week.md

 NOTES:
 - ES6 introduces the `class` keyword that defines a JavaScript "class"
-- Technically, it's not a class, because it's just syntactic sugar over the ES5 constructor function
+- This isn't something new; it's just syntactic sugar over the ES5 constructor function
 - But I feel like it's way more syntax friendly
 - Methods within a class are just the name followed by parentheses.
-No need for `function`
+No need for `function` keyword
 - The constructor is a special named method called `constructor`

 /////